mkdocs/mkdocs/docs/user-guide/custom-themes.md

 </div>
 ```

-This works by looking for the specific ID's used in the above HTML.
-The input
+The JavaScript in the plugin works by looking for the specific ID's used in the
-for the user to type the search query must have the ID `mkdocs-search-query`
+above HTML.
+The input for the user to type the search query must have the ID
-and `mkdocs-search-results` is the directory where the results will be placed.
+`mkdocs-search-query` and `mkdocs-search-results` is the div where the results
+will be placed.

 [Jinja2 template]: http://jinja.pocoo.org/docs/dev/
 [built-in themes]: https://github.com/mkdocs/mkdocs/tree/master/mkdocs/themes
+[theme's configuration file]: #theme-configuration
 [lunr.js]: http://lunrjs.com/

 ## Packaging Themes